ess/simper/README.md

 # simper
 Parse JSON file "end-to-end" and output text to an mp3 file of the same name.
-Not particularly useful, but I was having fun writing bad poetry in JSON format,s ince sestinas are so, like 12th century, man.
+Not particularly useful, but I was having fun writing bad poetry in JSON format, since sestinas are so, like 12th century, man.

 A json file constructed like so: